ageev/SmartHome/docker/nginx proxy manager/README.md

 Disadvantages: you need a custom config for most of the apps you publish.
 Sometimes it's a serious pain in the ***.
 Google "nginx proxy %appname%" and be ready to try a lot of configs.
 I still fail to find good settings for DSM and some other stuff

 # Setting up NPM with Synology
-ports 80/443 are not available in DSM.
-If you NPM with Docker+macvlan you will not see your docker containers.
+Ports 80/443 are not available for docker in DSM (system uses this ports).
+If you want to use NPM with Docker+macvlan you will not see your docker containers.
 Best solution I've found so far - Install Synology VM Manager, setup Virtual DSM, setup another Docker instance in the Virtual DSM.
 Setup your NPM docker there.

 # Docker-compose for NGM